imranraja85/imranraja85.github.io/_posts/2017-01-29-breath-first-search.markdown

 # Breadth First Search

-It is helpful to think of a graphic when performing a BFS.
+It is helpful to visualize a graph when performing a BFS.
 It helps you answer questions like: Is there a path from node A to node B?
 What is the shortest path?

-How does it work?
+## How does it work?
 It works by searching a nodes first degree connections first; that is all the edges connected directly to a node.

-How do you implement a BFS?
+## How do you implement a BFS?
 A hash is a great data structure to represent a BFS model.
 A key can present a node and its value (really an array holding values) can represent all its edges.

 family['imran'] = ['suraya', 'zain', 'tarek']

 _directed graph_: a one way relationship between nodes ( has arrows )

 _undirected graph_: a two way relationship between the nodes is equal ( no arrows )

-What is BSF running time?
+## What is BFS running time?

 If you end up searching every node (i.e. visting every edge ), the running time is O( number of edges )